 Back in the day, our cape cod home on the south side of Kenosha, was heated by a coal furnace.
-My dad, being rather frugal, was one of the last holdouts in the area to convert to oil or natural gas heating.
+My dad, ever frugal, was one of the last holdouts in the area to convert to oil or natural gas heating.
 (When the time came, he went with natural gas)

 In addition to providing heat, the old coal furnace was quite an entertainment system.
 It created some lively debate between my parents, regarding the necessity to convert to a cleaner, hassle-free fuel.
 It also generated a test of wills between me and my older brother regarding furnace tending chores.
 And when fully stoked up the furnace creaked, groaned, banged and whiffed as the flames roared and the sheet metal expanded and contracted with the heat.
 It was a formidable entity.